qiime2/docs/source/tutorials/moving-pictures.rst

      --input-path emp-single-end-sequences \
      --output-path emp-single-end-sequences.qza

-It is possible to check the ID, type, and format of your newly-imported sequences, confirming that your import worked as expected:
+It is possible to check the UUID, type, and format of your newly-imported sequences, confirming that your import worked as expected:

 .. command-block::
    :stdout: